-Explore miles of trails past fields, wander through manicured gardens graced by modern sculptures, and discover New England's youngest historic house museum.
+Explore miles of trails, wander through manicured gardens graced by modern sculptures, and discover Williamstown's historic B&B and youngest house museum.

 The northern Berkshires provide a perfect natural backdrop to a pair of Modernist homes—one a bed and breakfast, one open for guided tours—and more than 300 acres of open fields, woods, and wetlands with four miles of footpaths.
 And whether you’re seeking a peaceful getaway vacation in the Berkshires, or looking for a day trip to explore beautiful sculptures, architecture, and open space, Field Farm has something for everyone.